Use these ideas for remodeling small bathrooms to get more space without changing the layout

 Remodeling small bathrooms can be tricky.
-You want plenty of space for storage, and enough room to move around, all without moving your three major fixtures (tub/shower, sink, and toilet).
+You want plenty of space for storage, and enough room to move around, all without moving your three major fixtures: the tub/shower, sink, and toilet.
 The good news is, there are lots of ideas for remodeling small bathrooms that can help you get the look and feel you want.
 Try these tricks to help your space feel larger, make your bathroom easier to clean, and help boost your home value.

 7 Small Bathroom Remodeling Tips to Try

 Try a Walk-In Shower

 Bathtubs take up a lot of physical and visual space.
 Replacing the tub with a walk-in shower lets you regain space in both ways.
 In many cases, you can also reduce the size of your walk-in shower at the same time.
 The average bathtub is roughly 5 feet long by 2.5 feet wide.
 Scaling down to a 4-foot shower gives you back 2 to 3 square feet of floor space, which can make a big different in small bathrooms!